le717/le717.github.io/README.md

 Possible future home of my website.
 My website can currently be found on [WordPress.com](http://Triangle717.WordPress.com).
 In the mean time, I use this as a portal to my other projects that make use of [GitHub Pages](http://pages.github.com).

 Oh yea, almost forgot.
-I wrote an HTML5 and CSS3 animation for you to enjoy (best enjoyed on desktop browsers), but it a bit buggy depending your browser and device type.
-Please consult the table below for browser compatibility (I update it as bugs are fixed/changes are made). :smile:
+I wrote an HTML5 and CSS3 animation entitled **Not Pong** for you to enjoy (best enjoyed on desktop browsers), but it can be a bit buggy depending your browser.
+Please consult the table below for browser compatibility (I update it as bugs are fixed/changes are made).:smile:

 <table>
 <tr>